Vinschers/vinschers.github.io/content/archive/optimal-transport/dynamic-ot/index.en.md

 \mathcal{V}(\alpha, \beta) = \{ (\mu_t, v_t) \sim (\text{CE}) \mid \mu_0 = \alpha \; \mu_1 = \beta \},
 $$
 and (CE) is a PDE known as Continuity Equation.

+This will in turn lead to an algorithm (Flow Matching) that creates pushforwards from $\alpha$ to $\beta$ that are not necessarily optimal.
+Since in generative models we usually don't care about optimality of the generative transport, this will be very useful.

 ## Dynamical Formulation